Noroff-FEU-Assignments/cross-course-project-joakimlees/README.md

 ### Interaction Design

 For the course assignment in interaction design, I got tasked to make improvements to the (interaction)design, on the site.
 Utilizing what I further learned about UX/IxD, using html, css and javascript (javascript was a 5 week course we had previous to interaction design, but with a different project for the course assignment).
-(Link to my javascript course assignment)
+[My javascript course assignment repository](https://github.com/joakimlees/joakim-lee-sletten-js1-ca)

 What i did was: